 Translate

-Dedicated in honor of Cal Poly’s relationship with the Northern Chumash, this student housing complex — which opened in 2018 — features seven residential halls named after yak titʸu titʸu yak tiłhini Northern Chumash villages throughout the Central Coast region.
+yakʔitʸutʸu opened in 2018 and features seven residential halls named after yak titʸu titʸu yak tiłhini Northern Chumash villages throughout the Central Coast region.

-The yakʔitʸutʸu Residential Community was recently recognized with Leadership in Energy and Environmental Design (LEED) Gold certification for being inclusive, healthy, efficent and home to cost-saving green building features.
+yakʔitʸutʸu Residential Community was recently recognized with Leadership in Energy and Environmental Design (LEED) Gold certification for being inclusive, healthy, efficient and home to cost-saving green building features.

 Download this plain text doc to your phone or desktop to quickly copy/paste names into any platform.